 We scoured the best and worst of the trade show landscape to find nine truly creative trade show display ideas that you can easily incorporate into your booth design.
-Sure, some ideas may be a bit more time and resource intensive than others, and others may push the envelope a bit too far for more conservative brands.
+Sure, some ideas may be a bit more time and resource-intensive than others, and others may push the envelope a bit too far for more conservative brands.
 But after doing countless hours of research and attending hundreds of trade shows, we’re confident at least one of these ideas can breathe life into your booth.

 Many beautiful examples of living walls are actually alive.
-That is, constructed from plants, fruit, vegetables, etc. But other living walls are less literal, combining text, objects and art to create a stunning showcase of brand imagery.
+That is, constructed from plants, fruit, vegetables, etc. But other living walls are less literal, combining text, objects, and art to create a stunning showcase of brand imagery.

 Oversized objects have long been a source of fascination for humans.
 From roadside attractions promising to show you the world’s largest ketchup bottle to giant ceremonial checks, something about the distorted proportions and perspective of gigantic objects strikes us with awe.
-Incorporating this fascination into your booth is a sure-fire way to excite trade show attendees.
+Incorporating this fascination into your booth is a surefire way to excite trade show attendees.
 When your booth itself is the gigantic object, it will basically be begging attendees to climb inside and explore.

 Making your products gigantic is also a great way to magnify the attractiveness of their design.
 With every detail blown to supersize, customers won’t miss even the more minute specs.
 But even if your product isn’t so tangible, like in the case of software, the gigantic-object-as-booth motif can still work for you.

-There are three things all savvy trade show attendees are constantly on the lookout for: snacks, giveaways and a place to sit.
+There are three things all savvy trade show attendees are constantly on the lookout for snacks, giveaways, and a place to sit.
 Seating that is as attractive as it is comfortable is the ultimate way to lure trade show attendees to your booth.

 Giving attendees a place to sit works wonders for a few reasons.
 First of all, people are more likely to be receptive to your message when they are comfortable and relaxed rather than irritable from standing all day.
-Secondly, truly remarkable seating displays make for wonderful photo opps.
+Secondly, truly remarkable seating displays make for wonderful photo apps.
 And thirdly, by supplying a comfy chair, you’ll give attendees a reason to stay much longer at your booth than they otherwise may.

-Marketing pros will be the first to tell you that it is often repetition that seals the deal.
+Marketing pros will be the first to tell you that it is often repeated that seals the deal.
 Repeating product walls play off human psychology in a number of ways, all of which can be beneficial to your trade show booth.

 First, shoppers tend to gravitate towards displays that appear bountiful.
 Having your products all lined up in a uniform matter makes them look neat and plentiful.
 Second, slight variations in color or flavor appear much more exciting when they all appear alongside one another.
 Even if the distinctions are purely aesthetic, a repeating product wall gives customers the feeling of having a wide range of options.
-Thirdly, products arranged at eye-level encourage browsing and interaction, two activities that will also hopefully lead to a purchase!
+Thirdly, products arranged at eye level encourage browsing and interaction, two activities that will also hopefully lead to a purchase!

 Is your brand old-school cool?
 By repurposing a vintage vehicle to use at your next trade show booth, your brand will give off good vibrations.
-Whether an old camper, a VW-bus, an Italian sports car or a vintage pickup, this nostalgic aesthetic will make attendees long for the open road.
+Whether an old camper, a VW bus, an Italian sports car, or a vintage pickup, this nostalgic aesthetic will make attendees long for the open road.
 The imagery associated with road trips and classic cars can be a powerful message for branding!

 Vintage vehicles are also a versatile trade show booth design option.
-You can opt to either use the vehicle purely decoratively by simply parking it in your booth or to use it as a functional space.
+You can opt to either use the vehicle purely decoratively by simply parking it in your booth or use it as a functional space.
 By renovating the interior, you can transform a vintage vehicle into a dynamic part of your booth.